 A Portishead song.
 Dreary, dismal, depressing — small.

-Like fine wine, this song takes quite some chewing to know its taste.
-The song is close to 7 minutes.
-It is a story, told in 3 stages.
+Like fine wine, this song takes some chewing for taste.
+It is a story of 7 minutes, told in 3 stages.

 In the first minute, you have been invited to a warm place.
 Tranquil and cozy.
 Soft guitar music waltz in the background.
 You are lying on the sofa, in rapture with the hostess's story, and indulgent in the warmth.

 Then, at 1:10, all of a sudden, you realized something is wrong.
 Terribly wrong.
 You weren't welcomed.
 You weren't invited.
 You weren't in some cozy room.
 You are actually amidst a alien ritual, and you are the human pig.

 At 2:30, the inevitable sets in.
 Cold, harsh, industrial.
 Like clockwork, it repeats, unerringly, screaming.